wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/site-recovery/site-recovery-capacity-planning-for-hyper-v-replication.md

    ![](./media/site-recovery-capacity-planning-for-hyper-v-replication/image5.png)

-10.On the next set of screens, click **Next** to start the tool.
+10. On the next set of screens, click **Next** to start the tool.

 ![](./media/site-recovery-capacity-planning-for-hyper-v-replication/image6.png)

-11.When the tool is done running, click **View Report** to review the output.
+11. When the tool is done running, click **View Report** to review the output.

     Default report location: